Nowalski/ETCMC_Software/README.md

 ( U ONLY EARN WITH A VALID LICENSE OBTAINED ON THE MARKETPLACE )

-ONly Works on Windows 7 and Above, NO TINY OS or other Modified Windows Version you are on ur Own then,
+### Compatibility:

+#### Windows Support:
+- **Operating System**: Only works on Windows 7 and above.
+- **Note**: No support for TinyOS or other modified Windows versions.
+If you choose to use these systems, you are on your own.

+#### Special Pre-Release for Linux Users:
+- **Version**: ETCMC 2.0-alpha_Linux
+- **Warning**: This is a pre-release version available for Linux users.
+Only use if you are knowledgeable in the OS.
+There is no support for this Linux version whatsoever for now.
+- **Please Note**: This Linux version is intended for developers and advanced users who are familiar with Linux environments and do not require support.
+Proceed with caution.